 I spend a lot of time with my clients helping them understand which skills they need to improve and how to do that.
 As a quick win today, here are some of my top tips to help you get started on mastering 'Office Politics':

-- Build your visibility across the organisation.
-You may like to read more about PIE theory here.
+Build your visibility across the organisation.
+Read more about PIE theory.

 Further help and advice